daviddias/blog.daviddias.me/posts/2014-12-15-webrtc-ring-and-distributed-raytracing.md

 #### unstructured

-'Unstructured' P2P networks don't require or define any constraints for data placement, some of the most known are Napster, Kazaa and Gnutella for the file sharing capabilities.
-There is however a `caveat' in the Unstructured networks, by not having an inherent way of indexing the data present in the network, performing a lookup results of the cost of asking several nodes the whereabouts of a specific file or chunk of the file, creating a huge performance impact with an increasing number of nodes.
+Unstructured P2P networks don't require or define any constraints for data placement, some of the most known are Napster, Kazaa and Gnutella for the file sharing capabilities.
+There is however a 'caveat' in the Unstructured networks, by not having an inherent way of indexing the data present in the network, performing a lookup results of the cost of asking several nodes the whereabouts of a specific file or chunk of the file, creating a huge performance impact with an increasing number of nodes.

 In order to calibrate the performance, Unstructured P2P networks offer several degrees of decentralization, one example is the evolution from [Gnutella 0.4][Definition2003] to Gnutella 0.6([A][T.Klingberg2002], [B][Ripeanu2002a]) , which added the concept of super nodes, entities responsible for storing the lookup tables for the files in parts of the network they are responsible for, increasing the performance, but with the cost of adding centralized, single points of failure.